-On this season of Joan and Melissa: Joan Knows Best? on WE TV, Joan is tackling her “F*ck It List”, where she will attempt to accomplish all kinds of goals including making a sex tape and making amends with friends beyond the grave.
-We spoke to her daughter and co-star of the reality show, Melissa Rivers, about the scariest age, how she keeps her son so down-to-Earth in the world of reality TV and a surprising fact about her mom we never knew.
+In the last season of Joan and Melissa: Joan Knows Best? on WE TV, Joan tackled her “F*ck It List”, where she attempted to accomplish all kinds of goals including making a sex tape and making amends with friends beyond the grave.
+We spoke to her daughter and co-star of the reality show, Melissa Rivers, at the time about the scariest age, how she keeps her son so down-to-Earth in the world of reality TV and a surprising fact about her mom we never knew.

 OKMagazine.com: This season on the show, we see you questioning your friendship with your friend Lynne after she makes some inappropriate decisions involving your ex-boyfriend Duncan.
 Do you have experience dealing with friend breakups and how do you handle those?

 Melissa Rivers: Oh god, friend breakups are the worst.
 The worst!
 And I’ve been through it.
 Basically if you’re over the age of 5, you’ve been through friend breakups.

 OKMagazine.com: Do you think they’re harder to deal with than romantic breakups?